basm92/basm92/README.md

 ## I’m currently working on..

-Several economics projects, among which is my (future) job market paper!
+Several economics projects about historical political economy!
 Feel free to take a look at [my website](http://bas-m.netlify.app) if you want to know more.